netj/3x/docs/features/README.md

 # <i class="icon-beaker"></i> 3X Features Overview

-In this document, we give a tour of the features of 3X as terms and concepts used by 3X are introduced in the order of a typical workflow.
+In this document, we give a tour of the features of 3X as terms and concepts are introduced in the order of a typical workflow.
 Refer to [other documents](../../#further-information) for instructions on how to install the software and how to use individual features of 3X.

 ## Organize Experiments with 3X